Spice up your inbox with FREE German recipes and a free recipe ebook!

 Oma says,

 Our kids repeatedly ask for this.
-Because this is such a family favorite, I always make a big batch of this Rotkohl recipe by getting the largest red cabbage I can find.
+Because this is such a family favorite, I always make a big batch of rotkohl by getting the largest red cabbage I can find.

 10 minutes